 A lot of older adults seek medical help because of balance problems.
 Though, this problem is often because of vertigo.
 Vertigo can make you feel you are in a spinning motion, thus, affects the balance in moving or remaining still.

 People with good balance can walk without staggering, get up from a chair without falling, climb stairs without tripping, and bend over without falling.
-Without good balance, you can’t get around doing your daily routines.
+Without a good balance, you can’t get around to doing your daily routines.
 And having a balance disorder is why older people easily fall.
 So seek medical treatment for the illness that is causing the imbalance disorder.

 What Causes Balance Problems?

 Age is one factor of balance problems, though this is not always the main cause.
 Other risk factors include Upper respiratory infections, other viral infections, and, less commonly, bacterial infections.
 These risk factors can cause labyrinthitis or inner ear problems.

 Other diseases like stroke, low blood pressure, hypertension, head injury, multiple sclerosis, and even some medicines can trigger balance problems.
 Consult your doctor if you experience any problems when taking a medication.
 Your doctor can help you get the right medication you need while trying to reduce unwanted side effects.

 Symptoms to Look for

 When you suffer from a balance disorder, you might stagger when you try to walk or fall when trying to stand up.
 You might also experience these other symptoms such as

 - Falling or feeling as if you are going to fall

 - Lightheadedness, faintness, or a floating sensation